-ACTIVITY

-PENALTY
+ACTIVITY PENALTY

-Misrepresentation of age to secure any alcohol, Fine not to exceed \$500 and suspension of liquor, malt, or brewed beverage operating license Individual less than twenty-one years of age Fine not to exceed \$500 and suspension of who purchases, consumes, possesses, or operating license transports any alcohol, liquor, malt, or brewed beverage.
-Misrepresenting to liquor dealers or others that Fine not less than \$300 another party who is a minor is of age.
+Fine not to exceed \$500 and suspension of liquor, malt, or brewed beverage operating license Individual less than twenty-one years of age who purchases, consumes, possesses, or transports any alcohol, liquor, malt, or brewed beverage.
+1 0 Misrepresenting to liquor dealers or others that Fine not less than \$300 another party who is a minor is of age.
 Inducement of minors to buy alcohol, liquor, Fine not less than \$300 malt, or brewed beverages.

-Selling or furnishing alcohol, liquor, malt, or First violation fine not less than \$1,000, subsequent violation fine not less than \$2,500Carrying a false ID card.First offense is a summary offense and results in restriction of operating privileges; subsequent offense results in restriction of operating privileges and fine of \$300
+Selling or furnishing alcohol, liquor, malt, or brewed beverages to minors.
+First violation fine not less than \$1,000, subsequent violation fine not less than \$2,500 Carrying a false ID card.
+First offense is a summary offense and results in restriction of operating privileges; subsequent offense results in restriction of operating privileges and fine of \$300